afarrellsherman/Woolf/docs/usermanual.md

 RobustScaler   | Scales using alternative center and range metrics that are robust to outliers | - Data with outliers None           | No scaling                                                                    | - Approximately normally distributed data in similar ranges<br>- comparison to other methods

-To change the scalar type from the default Min-Max Scalar to the Standard Scalar, use this command:
+To change the scaler type from the default Min-Max Scaler to the Standard Scaler, use this command:

 ```sh